 I am a PhD student in the Machine Learning Group supervised by Zoubin Ghahramani.
 As an undergraduate I studied Natural Sciences at the University of Cambridge, specialising in theoretical physics.
 My fourth year project studied scattering in the fractional quantum Hall effect with Nigel Cooper.
 After that I worked in industry for Navetas Energy Management, a University of Oxford spin-out company which applies machine learning to the problem of home energy disaggregation.

-I am interested in Bayesian nonparametric machine learning, particularly spatial point processes.
+I am interested in Bayesian nonparametric machine learning, particularly spatial point processes and Gaussian processes.
 I am also interested in approximate Bayesian inference, particularly Markov chain Monte Carlo methods, belief propagation and variational methods.

-An arXiv pre-print of my work can be found at:
+An arXiv pre-print of my work on spatial point point processes can be found at: